 Short answer: If you’re unpaid on a construction project, a Mechanic’s Lien is an effective way to get paid.
 In most states, the filing of a mechanics lien prevents the owner from selling, refinancing or transferring property.
 Further, and perhaps more importantly, a lien claimant who is originally allowed to…Read More

-Now, from the moment your company signs a new contract, you can partner with Zlien to…Read More
+Now, from the moment your company signs a new contract, you…Read More

 Mike Rowe, the host of the Emmy-nominated Discovery Channel series Dirty Jobs, today launched Trades Hub, publishing resources and content from writers and…Read More